Peter-Schorn/SpotifyAPI/README.md

 **A Swift library for the Spotify web API**

-⚠️ **This Branch is experimental.
-Do NOT use in a production environment.** ⚠️

 ### Features

 * Supports *all* of the [Spotify web API endpoints][24], including playing content, creating playlists, and retrieving albums.